 When at the surface, SPOT tags send out short transmissions to the Argos satellite system.
 Consecutive transmissions received in a single satellite pass are used to calculate the location of the transmitter.
-Locations are available in near-real time with accuracies as high as 250 meters.
+Locations are available in near-real-time with accuracies as high as 250 meters.
 Global coverage by the Argos system allows animals to be tracked over long distances and in remote areas.
 Wildlife Computers SPOT tags are widely used and are one of the most published-on marine satellite tracking tags on the market.
-A SPOT tag works best for marine animals that routinely spend time at the surface like sharks, albatross, penguins, sea turtles, pinnipeds, and cetaceans.
-SPOT tags come in a variety of shapes and sizes for a variety of attachments.
-We have, or can create, a solution that works best for your research animal.

-—the biggest differentiator of our SPOT tags is the variety of shapes and sizes—over 50 different configurations.
+- Specialized Shapes and Attachments—the biggest differentiator of our SPOT tags is the variety of shapes and sizes—over 50 different configurations.
 There are a variety of attachment options including back mount, fin mount, flipper mount, float mount, AUV mount, towed, transdermal, and anchored.
-Recovery Pinger

-—researchers can customize and prioritize data transmissions to capture the information that is most important for the project.
+- Highly Customizable Data Collection and Transmitting Schedule—researchers can customize and prioritize data transmissions to capture the information that is most important for the project.
 Deployments can be tailored to address unique experimental objectives.
 Flexible transmission schedules provide the ability to extend the life of the tag by focusing on specific seasons or times of the year and optimizing transmissions for when satellites are in view.
-The Portal Advantage

 - Argos Locations

 This user guide gives you all the essential information needed for interacting with, configuring, and deploying this tag.